Service Learning Programs

 How can ISL aid without harming?

 We also have a responsibility to ensure that these learning opportunities have a positive impact on you as well as your host community.
-Learn more about how IUPUI is making ethical considerations a priority in ISL.
+Learn more about how IUPUI is making ethical considerations a priority in ISL or find resources for how to find an ethical ISL experience.